-We will remain focused and committed on sustainable performance.
-This translates into taking measures to minimize harm in the communities we operate in.
-We would continually communicate our progress, create more awareness and promote such drives from other players in the industry.
-It is our belief that for sustainability initiative to thrive within the Nigerian insurance industry, a firm commitment by and robust collaboration with all industry stakeholders is necessary.
-We are committed to this.
+We will remain focused and committed on Sustainable performance.
+This translates into taking measures to minimize harm in the communities we operate in, we would continually communicate our progress and create more awareness and promote such drives from other players in the It is our belief that for sustainability initiative to thrive within the Nigerian Insurance industry, a firm commitment by and robust collaboration with all industry stakeholders is necssary and we are committed to this.